Now I know all about whipping egg whites, even pasteurized ones.

 When my brother and I were kids, he was in a gymnastics show at school.
 He performed with great finesse, much to the amusement and pride of our dad.
 After the performance, Dad said to my brother “I didn’t know you could stand on your head.
 Why didn’t you tell me you could do all that wonderful stuff?”
 Without skipping a beat, my brother replied, “You never asked.”

 And so it was this weekend.
 I never thought to ask – or to research – how to whip egg whites.
-Now that I’ve learned more about whipping them, I’ll let you in on a few tips – and the results of an experiment.
+Now that I’ve learned, I’ll let you in on several tips – and the results of my experiment.

 This weekend, I decided to make chocolate mousse for a dinner with friends.
-After shifting through numerous recipes, I settled on Dorie Greenspan’s version, which calls for raw eggs.
-After separating the eggs and melting the chocolate, the recipe calls for adding the raw yolks to the melted chocolate, whipping up the whites and then adding them to the chocolate mixture.
+After shifting through numerous recipes, I settled on Dorie Greenspan’s version.
+She calls for raw eggs.
+After separating the eggs and melting the chocolate, Dorie adds the raw yolks to the melted chocolate.
+Then she whips up the whites and adds them to the chocolate mixture.
 Simple and delicious, I thought.
 But using “ordinary” eggs raw does present a small risk of salmonella.
 How to avoid that risk and still use raw eggs in the mousse?

 Use pasteurized eggs.
 Sold in grocery stores next to other cartons of raw eggs, they go through a pasteurization process that uses heat (in a water bath) to kill bacteria without cooking the egg.